 The host town and the surrounding area of Argyll & Bute will have an opportunity to showcase their finest local produce, talent and community projects to the delegates.
 Scottish Rural Action have identified the community-led Atlantis Leisure Centre as the primary venue and are working with Argyll & Bute Council to secure Corran Halls as a secondary venue.

-You can find out more in our Rural Parliament section or by emailing email@example.com.
+You can find out more in our Rural Parliament section?or by firstname.lastname@example.org.
 You can also follow @ScotRuralParl on Twitter and check out out the Scottish Rural Parliament Facebook page.